ashaik65/DevSecOps-Practical/README.md

 - Provision an EC2 instance on AWS with Ubuntu 22.04.
 - Connect to the instance using SSH.
+- Create Elastic IP and allocate this ip to the jenkins instance

 **Step 2: Clone the Code:**